driveawayProducts Featured Brands

 As you drive, your car is bombarded with small specks of asphalt, tire rubber, grease and oils kicked up by the cars and trucks in front of you.
 Left on your car's finish, these petroleum-based contaminants will firmly affix themselves to every exterior surface.
 Soap-and-water washing will do little to remove these ugly black spots.

-To remove road tar, you need a solvent or strong detergent.
+To remove road tar, you need a solvent or strong detergent, like Stoner Tarminator.
 Most commercial tar removers contain kerosene, mineral spirits or another petroleum distillate combined with lubricants to surround and buffer the road tar from your paint.
-Of the petroleum distillate products I've tried, I like Autoglym Intensive Tar Remover the best.
 A more modern solution for tar removal is detailing clay.
-If the tar is extremely stubborn on your painted surfaces, you can also use a paint cleaning polish, like Sonus Paintwork Cleanser or Ultima Paint Prep Plus.
+If the tar is extremely stubborn on your painted surfaces, you can also use a paint cleaning polish, like Wolfgang Paintwork Polish Enhancer.

 Removing Tree Sap